 While College students can find funds to support their research, some undergraduates decide to start out by pursuing unfunded research on a voluntary basis.
-Many faculty members expect to need help with their research and might advertise unpaid or paid Research Assistant positions through their department/research center's listserv or via other on-campus job search platforms.
+Many faculty members anticipate needing help with their research and might advertise unpaid or paid Research Assistant positions through their department/research center's listserv or via other on-campus job search platforms.

 If your research supports the larger project of a faculty-member, they might be able to provide you with a small stipend from their own funds.
 Be sure to discuss any work-study eligibility if relevant.
-Make sure you also speak with your own network, especially those faculty who work in the discipline, because they may be able to identify funding sources that you may not have yet considered.
+Make sure you also speak with your own network, especially faculty who work in your discipline, because they may be able to identify funding sources that you may not have considered.

 Students should also:

-- Review the CCRF Research Grant and Scholars Programs for academic-year and summer undergraduate research funding
+- Review the Research Grant Programs page for academic-year and summer undergraduate research funding

 - Search the CCRF Opportunities Database for an expanding list of research and research-funding opportunities (in the "Type" search function, select "Research Funding")